aidulcandra/wachan/README.md

         - string: reply with this text
         - object: can use more options
             - `response.text` - Reply with this text/caption
+            - `response.quoted` - Message to quote (by default, the received message).
+If set to `null`, it will not quote anything.
 - `message.toBaileys()` - Return the original baileys message object.

 ### Captures